ldaryaal/shopping-card/README.md

 Hi!
 This is a **practice project** I made while learning JavaScript.
 It’s a basic **shopping card** (like adding courses to a basket) using only **Vanilla JavaScript**, **HTML**, and a bit of **CSS**.
 I used this project to practice DOM manipulation, event listeners, and working with Local Storage.
+The source of this HTML & CSS is belongs to other site, I manipulated some parts of it.

 ---